vaerl/powerfox/README.md

 Server and `systemd`-service/trigger to automatically read your power-consumption and calculate costs.

+## Setup

+Make sure that the database contains config-values.
+See [this file](./sql/initial-config.sql) for more information.

+This could be implemented with a bot-command, but this seems annoying.

 ## Database-Access

 `sqlx` requires a super-user [to work properly](https://github.com/launchbadge/sqlx/discussions/2051).